activebridge/activebridge.github.io/_posts/2022-06-29-the-ultimate-guide-to-the-product-development-process.md

 background: the-ultimate-guide-to-the-product-development-process-back
 category: engineering
 date: "2022-06-29"
-description: Launch a Successful Product.
-App Development Ultimate Guide
 layout: post
 post-id: the-ultimate-guide-to-the-product-development-process
-title: The Ultimate Guide to the Product Development Process
+post-title: "The Ultimate Guide to the Product Development Process"
 time-to-read: 8 min
 scripts: [post]

+author-url: ""
+article-body: ""
+date-modified: "2022-06-29"
+description: "In fact, an eye-watering [75% of business and IT executives anticipate their software projects]"
+title: "Launch a Successful Product.
+App Development Ultimate Guide"
 ---

 Converting an exciting idea into reality can be a significant challenge.
 In fact, an eye-watering [75% of business and IT executives anticipate their software projects](https://www.prnewswire.com/news-releases/up-to-75-of-business-and-it-executives-anticipate-their-software-projects-will-fail-117977879.html) will fail.
 For many companies, the product development process seems mysterious and puzzling.
 But luckily, it doesn't have to be.